Ecology and Evolution of the Amazon Rainforest and the Galapàgos Islands

 After traveling to TBS by plane, boat and bus, we will explore the trails, looking for the 10 primate species that reside in this forest, tapirs, and jaguars.
 We will visit the canopy walk, which is a series of suspended bridges 150' in the forest canopy (all have been tested and retested for safety and each person must hook into an independent suspension system).
 Several activities will include a night boat journey to view caimans and perhaps a jaguar.
 Indigenous guides will teach us about traditional medicine, animal tracking, and issues about oil extraction and conservation.
 Classes and schoolwork will be carried out in the air-conditioned library.

-Galápagos Islands: After flying the 600 miles from Quito to the islands, we will spend our 12-14 days visiting 3-5 islands.
+Galápagos Islands: After flying the 600 miles from Quito to the islands, we will spend our 19-21 days visiting 3-5 islands.
+Initially, we will stay on Isla San Cristóbal were we will plan, implement can carry out independent research projects (we will be here about 12 days at the onset).
 Our studies/projects will focus on sea lion behavior, blue-footed booby ecology, climate change and intertidal ecosystems, geology and island hot spots, tortoise ecology and conservation, sea turtle ecology and conservation, among others.
 Opportunities abound and will include: snorkeling with sea lions, sea turtles, hiking with land tortoises, and many others.

-The estimated Program Fee is $5,700 plus the cost of 4 CSB/SJU credits at the reduced summer tuition rate (approximately $525 per credit).
-The final price will be confirmed with participants early in the spring semester as airfare is secured
+The estimated Program Fee is as follows: a maximum of $1,300 for round trip airfare (MSP - UIO can get this flight for as little as $900), trip fees and associated miscellaneaous costs ($6,000), plus the cost of 4 CSB/SJU credits at the reduced summer tuition rate (approximately $550 per credit).
+The final price will be confirmed with participants early in the spring semester as airfare is secured.

 This price includes: